The 2023 apprentice grant window is now closed. Please check back in late 2023 for the 2024 application period.

 The Coaches of Color Initiative (COCI) exists to provide meaningful support and opportunities for people color aspiring to successful careers as endurance coaches.
 COCI operates under the auspices of the 80/20 Endurance Foundation, which is affiliated with 80/20 Endurance, the world’s leading purveyor of online training resources for endurance athletes.

 COCI awards apprenticeship grants to coaches of color seeking to advance their careers.
-Recipients receive a monthly stipend of $1,000 for a period of one year.
+Recipients receive a monthly stipend of $1,000 for a period of 9 months.
 During this same period, grant recipients undergo a comprehensive apprenticeship program that includes training and certification as an 80/20 Endurance coach, one-on-one mentoring sessions with the officers and advisors of the 80/20 Endurance Foundation, and opportunities to gain hands-on coaching experience on the 80/20 Endurance platform.

 The program is open to anyone who identifies as a person of color and aspires to a successful career as an endurance coach.

 The 2022 application window for the first COCI closed on November 18, 2021.
 The result will be announced on December 13, 2022.
 The term of the apprenticeship grant will begin on January 1, 2022, and end on September 30, 2023.
 The next application period for 2024 will open in late 2023.

 The apprenticeship grant does not require a full-time commitment.
 It is intended to be flexible, fitting around the recipient’s existing commitments and responsibilities.
 If you are selected, we will work with you to make sure you gain the maximum benefit from the opportunity without overextending yourself.